andraugust/andraugust.github.io/index.md

 ## [Artificial Life, Neural Nets, and Genetic Algorithms](neuroev.html)

 <p style="opacity:0.5">11/2015</p>
 Can neural nets successfully control Artificial Life agents?
 Can genetic algorithms optimize such nets?
-In this post I implement a GA called Enforced Subpopulations to show that yes, yes they can.
+In this post I implement a genetic algorithm called Enforced Subpopulations to show that yes, yes they can.

 ## [Reinforcement Learning IRL](rl.html)

 <p style="opacity:0.5">12/2014</p>
-This is an Arduino robot I made that learns to crawl with reinforcement learning.
-Included is a video and tutorial showing the robot in full-blown learning mode.
+This is an Arduino robot I made that learns how to crawl using reinforcement learning.
+Included is a video tutorial about RL and how it was adapted for the robot.

 ## [Cheatsheet](cheatsheet.html)

-<p style="opacity:0.5">Ongoing</p>
+<p style="opacity:0.5">---</p>
 Code snippets and such.

 ## [Songbook](songbook.html)

-<p style="opacity:0.5">Ongoing</p>
+<p style="opacity:0.5">---</p>
 What do you do when guitar-chord websites are all covered in ads and pop-ups?
 Host your own chords, ad free!

 ## [Quotes Notes](quotes-notes.html)

-<p style="opacity:0.5">Ongoing</p>
+<p style="opacity:0.5">---</p>

 Quoters